thecsharper/SSLCertificateMaker/README.md

+#TODO
-# Inital POC to modernise and use latest frameworks
+Inital POC to modernise and use latest frameworks

 # SSL-Certificate-Maker
 A graphical tool for generating SSL certificates without any prior knowledge or command line tools.